 Entry: 15 € for anyone over the age of 18 yrs.

 Montmartre is one of the beautiful hills to visit in Paris.
 The height of Montmartre is 130 m, it is known as Montmartre because of the district where it is located.
 It is known for its artistic history so If you are an art lover than the places is for you.

-The La petit Moulin cafe at the foothill of Montmarte might be too small to notice but it is one of the few remaining servers of authentic and delicious homemade menu du jour.
+The La Petit Moulin cafe at the foothill of Montmartre might be too small to notice but it is one of the few remaining servers of authentic and delicious homemade menu du jour.

 9. Palace of Versailles

 Palace of Versailles was one of the best places to visit in Paris France.
 It was a world heritage site located in Paris.
 In 1682 it was declared the official royal residence.
 It was built by Louis XIV who was also known as The Sun King.